Updated April 2026 · U.S. Census Bureau data · 684 cities

 How to Read Your Results

 The breakdown shows what percentage of your city's total spending goes to each department.
-If your city spends 25% of its budget on police and you enter $3,000, then $750 of your tax contribution supports police services.
+If your city spends 25% of its budget on police and you enter $3,000, then $750 of your tax contribution supports police services proportionally.
+The calculator does not claim that the specific dollars you paid in property tax went to a specific department, your tax dollars enter a general fund and are distributed based on the city's overall budget allocation.

-Keep in mind that cities fund their budgets from many sources — property taxes, sales taxes, fees, and grants.
+Cities fund their budgets from many sources, property taxes, sales taxes, fees, intergovernmental transfers, and utility revenue.
 This calculator shows how the city spends money, proportionally applied to your contribution.
-For a complete picture of your city's finances, search for your city on the CitySpend homepage.
+For a complete picture of your city's finances, including revenue mix, debt levels, and pension funding status, search for your city on the CitySpend homepage.

 Frequently Asked Questions